 Meet Suzannah and her son George!
 Suzannah and I cooked up the idea of PACT when we were working together to ensure George and the rest of Kentucky's Autistic Community knew what to do when interacting with law enforcement.
 After watching media take over negative interactions between individuals with autism and police officers in other states, we approached our local police department to see if they would be willing to go through a training opportunity aimed at educating the department about autism.
 Lexington Police Department was incredibly supportive, joined on, and became our pilot training opportunity.
 From there, we expanded through the state and world.
 We do our best to think through everything with George in mind - how can we improve his quality of life and keep him safe and happy?
 George loves planes, drawing, and Dora the Explorer.
 PACT is better thanks to the influence of Suzannah and George!

 This is Kirsten!
 Kirsten and I met as graduate students at the University of Kentucky when we were working on our doctorates.
 Her passion for autism research was originally ignited when she conducted an undergraduate thesis examining bullying and cyber bullying experiences among adolescents with autism.
 During research, clinical, and volunteer experiences with members of the autism community, she learned about a few incidents where first responders unintentionally misinterpreted behaviors displayed by individuals with autism.
 Inspired to support first responders and the autism community, she joined the PACT team to seek solutions within our local community and across the state.
-Currently, she lives in Atlanta, Georgia where she works at Emory University’s Marcus Autism Center.
+Currently, she lives in Atlanta, Georgia where she is a licensed psychologist and nationally certified school psychologist in private practice.
 As you can see, PACT team members live (quite literally!) across the world.
 Our shared goal is to continue to educate first responders about autism, support the autism community, and conduct research on this topic.
 We’re so happy you’re here and thrilled to connect with others who are interested in this work!